[Update: blog has been updated on Sept 16th 2019 to reflect general availability]

 - The source system has to be on Unicode already

-- downtime optimized DMO is not supported for the scenario System Conversion (targeting SAP S/4HANA)
+- downtime optimized DMO IS supported for the scenario System Conversion (targeting SAP S/4HANA) as well, if the source system is not yet on SAP HANA database

 - PAS: Primary Application Server (fka CI)